Standards of Learning: Third Grade Reading

 Advanced SOL Performance

-The state's average advanced pass rate -- meaning students who passed 31 of 35 total items -- has generally been increasing since 2006; however, it decreased in every region during the 2011-12 school year.
-The 2011-12 advanced pass rate was highest in the Northern region at 41.3 percent, followed by the Southwest region at 40.2 percent.
-The Eastern region had the lowest advanced pass rate at 31.1 percent.
+The state's average advanced pass rate -- meaning students who got 35 of 40 items correct -- dropped to just 14.4 percent for the 2015-16 school year, down from 21.0 percent for year before.
+Advanced pass rates were again highest in the Northern region at 20.5 percent, followed by the Southwest region at 18.9 percent.
+The Valley region had the lowest advanced pass rate at 12.9 percent.

 What Influences the SOL Third Grade Reading Assessment Scores?

-Third grade SOL assessments are one measure of a child’s academic progress at that point.
+Third grade SOL assessments are one measure of a child’s academic progress at that point in time.
 Quality instruction and remediation of any problems detected in earlier years will improve a child’s performance on the assessment.
 Overall school readiness for kindergarten and the quality of the child’s experiences in kindergarten through grade three will also affect testing results.

 What is the State's Role?